Skip to main content

 Repayment types

-Interest-only mortgage - with this repayment type you only pay the interest each month for the full length of the mortgage term.
-However, at the end of the mortgage term, you will need to repay the entire loan in one lump sum.
-This is far more commonly used for buy-to-let and commercial mortgages than residential.
+Interest-only mortgage - with this repayment type you only pay the interest each month for the full length of the mortgage.
+However, at the end of the mortgage term, you'll need to repay the entire loan in one lump sum.
+This is far more commonly used for buy-to-let and commercial mortgages than residential mortgages.

-Part and part mortgage - a part and part mortgage, is where you opt to mix the other two repayment types together, so you will have a part capital repayment, part interest-only mortgage.
+Part and part mortgage - a part and part mortgage, is where you opt to mix the other two repayment types together, so you'll have a part capital repayment, part interest-only mortgage.

 Find the mortgage that's right for you